programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 ## Cheatsheet

-- To draft posts locally
-- To test stuff (new plugin, theme) locally
+To test stuff (new plugin, theme, how a new blog post looks) locally:
+- *Start local site*: [add after bundle instructions?]
+- *Visit local site*: Open **localhost: 4000** in a web browser
+- *Stop local site:* With the command line window chosen, hit control-c.

-- To post to your live site
+To move local changes (new post, settings tweak, etc.) to your live site:

-Not answered here?
-Found something that should be written more clearly?
-(Hypothesis link, GitHub fork link)
+- Make the desired changes to your website's local files.
+- Open the GitHub for Desktop app, make sure your website is chosen in the left sidebar's list of repositories, write commit message summary (and description if desired).
+- Click "Commit to gh-pages" in the lower left.
+- After the commit has completed, click "Sync" in the upper right.
+- Allow up to a minute for your changes to reach GitHub's web servers, then visit your website and refresh the page to see your changes live!

+## Help & suggestions

+Run into a problem while using this lesson, or found something that should be written more clearly?
+You can ask questions or submit suggested additions/edits to this lesson in two ways:

+1. [Hypothesis link]
+2. [GitHub fork link]

 ## Read more

-Thanks to Tod Robbins and Matthew Lincoln for suggestions, and to the following:
+Thanks to Tod Robbins and Matthew Lincoln for suggestions on what to cover in this lesson, and to the following for documentation, inspiriting, and further reading for the interested:

 * [Official Jekyll Documentation](http://jekyllrb.com/docs/home/)
 * https://help.github.com/articles/using-jekyll-with-pages/